MAnalytics/mywebTemplate/content/talk/example/index.md

 +++
-title = "Example Talk"
+title = "BDC Seminar Series | 2018-2019"
-date = 2017-01-01T00:00:00  # Schedule page publish date.
+date = 2018-11-13T00:00:00  # Schedule page publish date.
 draft = false

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-time_start = 2030-06-01T13:00:00
+time_start = 2018-11-13T16:15:00
-time_end = 2030-06-01T15:00:00
+time_end = 2018-11-13T17:15:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = []

 # Abstract and optional shortened version.
-abstract = "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam." abstract_short = "An example talk using Academic's Markdown slides feature."
+abstract = "A fortnightly seminar series aimed at addressing substantive theoretical, empirical and methodological developments in the study of crime and well-being.
+The seminars are being delivered by a combination of internal and external speakers, and are open to all members of the public." abstract_short = "An example talk using Academic's Markdown slides feature."

 # Name of event and optional event URL.